AndrewHarris7/Pandas_pymoli/README.md

 # Pandas_pymoli
-This prject demonstrates the use of the pandas library with Jupyter notebooks using DataFrames, groupby, descriptive statistics and binning

 # Observable Trends:
  Based on grouping players by Age and Gender, the target market are Males between 15 and 29.